- 20 Best Lake Huron Beaches to Visit in 2023

-Hey, wanna know a secret about Lake Huron beaches?
+Hey, want to know a secret about Michigan’s Lake Huron beaches?

-We’re sharing a list of 20 of our favorite Lake Huron beaches to help you plan your perfect trip to a Michigan beach.
+We’re sharing a list of 20 of our favorite beaches on Lake Huron to help you plan your perfect trip to a Michigan beach.

 You can scroll to the bottom for an interactive map of these top Lake Huron beaches, too!